lisp-mirror/lqml/examples/meshtastic/readme.md

 some small adaptions and included all generated proto Lisp files in order to be independent.

-Unfortunately cl-protobufs loads very slowly on mobile (and conses hugely during startup).
-On an older phone and a cold startup this may take more than 20 seconds.
-On newer phones and warm startup it should 'only' take around 10 seconds (which seems acceptable).
+Unfortunately the generated and C compiled meshtastic proto files load very slowly on mobile.
+To improve load time, proto files are only bytecode compiled, which doesn't seem to impact performance at runtime (in this use case).

-For the above reason, an animation is shown while loading the app, together with a counter.
+An animation is shown while loading the app, together with a counter.
 For this to work, the app is loaded in the background (that is, in a separate thread).
-You'll need to rebuild the lqml library for this to work.

 You will see a json output of all data sent/received.
 It simply uses the `print-json` convenience function from cl-protobufs.